Board of Directors

 Elected to the EBRPD Board of Directors in 1994, she has led efforts to establish the Iron Horse Regional Trail, the Calaveras Ridge Trail and Sycamore Valley Open Space Park.
 She is particularly interested in preserving cultural resources in the regional parks.
 In 2008-9 she served on the Community Advisory Committee reviewing reuse plans for the Concord Naval Weapons Station where a 2500 acre regional park is planned.

 As a local historian, Ms. Lane is a published author, columnist and curator of the Museum of the San Ramon Valley.
-She was the founding president of the Museum of the San Ramon Valley and is currently president of the Contra Costa County Historical Society.
-Her most recent book is "Vintage Danville, 150 Years of Memories".
+She was the founding president of the Museum of the San Ramon Valley and is a past president of the Contra Costa County Historical Society.
+Her most recent books are "Vintage Danville, 150 Years of Memories" and "BEFORE BART: Electric Railroads Link Contra Costa County".

-Director Lane represents Alamo, Blackhawk, Clayton, Concord, Danville, Diablo, Pleasant Hill, San Ramon, Tassajara, and part of Walnut Creek.
-Parks in her ward are Bishop Ranch, eastern portion of Briones, Diablo Foothills, most of Las Trampas, Morgan Territory, Round Valley, and Sycamore Valley.
+Director Lane represents Alamo, Blackhawk, Castle Rock, Clayton, Concord, Danville, Diablo, Pleasant Hill, San Ramon, Tassajara, and most of Walnut Creek.
+Parks in her ward are Bishop Ranch, eastern portion of Briones, Diablo Foothills, Las Trampas, Morgan Territory, Round Valley, Sycamore Valley, and Vasco Caves.

 In 2013 Mr. Doyle began service as a Trustee for the National Association for Olmsted Parks, an organization with the mission to advance Olmsted principles and the legacy of irreplaceable parks and landscapes that revitalize communities and enrich people’s lives; he was also inducted into the American Academy for Park and Recreation Administration, an organization of distinguished practitioners and scholars committed to the advancement of the park and recreation field.
 Doyle is a founding member of Save Mount Diablo, a nonprofit land trust and conservation organization that serves to save lands from development and add acreage to the California State Park Mount Diablo, one of the Ecological Treasures of the San Francisco Bay Area.
 As Board president, he led the growth of the organization from 1,000 to 5,000 members.
 He has also served as a board member of the Bay Area Open Space Council, as a founding board member of the Bay Area Ridge Trail Council, and was appointed to the first Board of Directors of the Agricultural-Natural Resources Trust of Contra Costa County.